inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 invenio-cli assets install ../my-react-module/
 ```

-#### Update
+#### Build

-Updates the current application static/assets files.
+Build the current application static/assets files.

 **Options**
-- `-f`, `--force` Force the full recreation the assets and statics.
+- `-n`, `--no-wipe` Force the full recreation the assets and statics.
 Removes existint assets and static files.
+By default assets will be removed.
 - `-p`, `--production` / `-d`, `--development` Production mode copies files.
 Development mode creates symbolic links, this allows to have real-time changes of the files.
+Defaults to development.

 #### Watch